tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 ### Copy with `cp <from> <to>`

 From here forward, we will adopt the code block syntax used in the CSB text book.
-The `$` represents the command prompt and you are expected to type in the commands that follow it.
+The `$` represents the command prompt and you are expected to type in the commands that follow it, but _*do not start any command with the `$`*_.

 ```bash
 # goto sandbox